sysdiglabs/terraform-google-secure-for-cloud/examples/organization-org_compliance/README.md

 ## Prerequisites

 1. Configure [Terraform **GCP** Provider](https://registry.terraform.io/providers/hashicorp/google/latest/docs)
+2. Run the script at `resources/fetch-gcp-projects.sh`. copy the output and provide it as input in the module as benchmark_project_ids. e.g benchmark_project_ids = ["id1","id2"].
+This script provides list of all projects under folders and subfolders under an organization.
+If you don't provide this list by default only those projects are selected which are directly under the org.
-2. Following **roles** are required in your GCP organization/project credentials
+3. Following **roles** are required in your GCP organization/project credentials
    * _Owner_
    * _Organization Admin_
+   * _Organization ID_
-3. Besides, the following GCP **APIs must be enabled** to deploy resources correctly for:
+4. Besides, the following GCP **APIs must be enabled** to deploy resources correctly for:

 ### Cloud Connector